keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 <br>

 # More About Me
 - I like all kinds of sports, like basketball, table tennis, football, tennis, badminton, marathons, jogging, hiking and climbing.
-Currently, I go to gyms three times a week, and my goal for 2025 is to meet the physical fitness standards of the People's Liberation Army of China.
+Currently, I go to gym three times a week.
 - I am a big fan of board and card games.
 German board games are great!
-My favorite games were Texas Hold'em Poker, "Guan Dan" (掼蛋， a popular Chinese card game), and "Jun Qi" (军棋， a Chinese strategy board game).
+My favorite games were Texas Hold'em Poker, "Guan Dan" (掼蛋， a popular Chinese card game), and "Jun Qi"/Kriegspiel (Chinese version)/Chinese Army Chess (军棋， a Chinese strategy board game).
 I used to be extremely passionate about strategy games like Civilization VI and Plant V.S.
 Zombie.
 - I enjoy animation, movie, cooking, traveling, reading (books, magazines and poems) and music.
-- I dream of being a principle investigator when I am between my 30 - 70, and being a writer after I get retired at 70.
+- I dream of being a principle investigator when I am between my 30 - 70, and being a writer after I get retired at 70 years old.

 <div style="height: 75px;"></div>